Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/scenarios-and-cycles.md

 !!! important "User Interface"

     Note that the scenarios are created and edited programmatically in this example.
-A Taipy user interface is often used to let end-users create their own scenarios and set the data.
-    In particular, the visual elements
+A Taipy user interface is often used to let end-users create their own scenarios, manage their cycles and set the data.
+In particular, the visual elements [scenario selector](../gui/viselements/corelements/scenario_selector.md),
-    [scenario selector](../gui/viselements/corelements/scenario_selector.md),
     [scenario viewer](../gui/viselements/corelements/scenario.md),
     [data node selector](../gui/viselements/corelements/data_node_selector.md), and